mother turning off computer game pc

 What Makes Roblox Particularly Concerning for Parents

-Roblox isn’t just another video game—it’s an immensely popular platform primarily targeting children ages 8–14, with over 150 million monthly active users.
+Roblox isn’t just another video game, it’s an immensely popular platform primarily targeting children ages 8–14, with over 150 million monthly active users.
 What sets Roblox apart and makes it the focus of litigation are several features:

-1. Designed with Addiction Science in Mind
+1. Designed with Addiction Science

 Lawsuits allege that Roblox Corporation worked with behavioral experts to implement features that exploit the brain’s reward system.
 These include: